thefinnlab/psyanim-docs/getting_started.md

     jsPsych.run([welcome, emptySceneTrial, myFirstSceneTrial, goodbye]);

-**h.
-Run `npm run helloPsyanim-build` in your terminal and then look in the ./dist directory to see your index.html.
+**f.
+Run `npm run build` in your terminal and then look in the ./dist directory to see your index.html.
 Load this in your browser using whatever static file server you prefer.**

 - If you hit `F12` to open the chrome debug tools, you'll be able to see the console output from the app.
 - To load the `EmptyScene` and `MyFirstScene` trials we added to jsPsych, just hit `Enter` on your keyboard.
 - You should see the console say what scenes are loaded as you move through the trials.

-### Congratulations, you've created your first experiment with a user-defined scene!
+**Congratulations, you've created your first experiment with a user-defined scene!**

-## 3. Creating our first entity and component using the Psyanim CLI
+# 5. Creating our first entity and component using the Psyanim CLI

 **a.
 Back in our terminal, let's create our first component `MyFirstMovementComponent` by running the following command:**

-    node .\tools\psyanim_cli.mjs helloPsyanim -c MyFirstMovementComponent
+    npx psyanim-cli -c MyFirstMovementComponent

-You should see MyFirstMovementComponent.js
+You should see `MyFirstMovementComponent.js` under `/src/`.

 **b.
 Open up `MyFirstScene.js` and add the following code so the imports at the top and your `create` method looks like the following:**

     import Phaser from 'phaser';

-    import PsyanimScene from '../../src/core/scene/PsyanimScene';

-    import PsyanimConstants from '../../src/core/PsyanimConstants';
+    import
+    {
+        PsyanimScene,
+        PsyanimConstants,

+    } from 'psyanim2';

     import MyFirstMovementComponent from './MyFirstMovementComponent';